Bond scarcity in repo markets signals ECB QE distortions

 If it opts to accept only bonds for collateral, it may ease stresses in certain securities but not address the reduction in the overall stock of tradable debt.

-JPMorgan’s Panigirtzoglou said the U.S. Federal Reserve used the latter system during its QE program, and even then failures occurred in certain repo transactions where parties did not return the securities.
+JPMorgan’s Panigirtzoglou said the U.S. Federal Reserve used the latter system during its QE programme, and even then failures occurred in certain repo transactions where parties did not return the securities.

 For the euro zone, the issue of bond scarcity is even greater.
-Fiscal rigor in countries like Germany means ECB purchases will outpace new net supply by three to one.
+Fiscal rigour in countries like Germany means ECB purchases will outpace new net supply by three to one.

 Consequently, bondholders are likely to cling to the assets they have, squeezing the 5.5 trillion-euro repo market, which is already under pressure from regulation.